 When a Media Session Handler deployed in a Media Client attempts to access a Media AF deployed inside the Trusted DN, the Media Delivery System shall authenticate and authorise the Media Session Handler.

 Access to the Maf_SessionHandling API of the Media AF by the Media Session Handler at reference point M5 shall be authorised by means of the OAuth 2.0 protocol specified in RFC 6749 [47], using the client credentials or authorization code flow grant types.
+Based on the content of the issued access token, the Media AF shall determine whether the Media Session Handler is authorised to invoke a given provisioning operation in terms of the targeted resource and HTTP method, and hence the underlying Media Delivery feature.

 NOTE: The provisioning and negotiation of the security method is not specified in this release.